cudoventures/cudos-noded-packager/README.md

 (*) not yet on public release

 NB The packs are mutually exclusive, they share the same filenames.
-Using this system of packaging, any given host can only run a daemon on one network at any one time.
+Currently, any given host can only run a daemon on one network at any one time.

 The following examples are for Cudos Public Testnet.

-NB They must all be run as root.
+NB These commands must all be run as root.
 Just putting "sudo" before some of these commands does not work.
+If you run the command "sudo -i", assuming you have permissions to do so, you will get a root prompt.

-#### Red Hat family (RHEL, CentOS & Fedora)
+#### Red Hat family

+Known Working:
+- RHEL/CentOS/EL 8
+- Fedora 34 & 35

 ```bash
 dnf install -y yum-utils